 Myoga, also known as Japanese ginger, is a plant native to China, Japan and Korea.
 Rather than using the root for flavor, the flower buds and plant shoots are harvested for culinary use.
-Basically, it’s the milder, less spicy flavor cousin of ginger root.
+Basically, it’s the milder, less spicy cousin of ginger root.

 2 (9 inch) or 4 (5 inch) Japanese eggplant

 18 ounces dashi or quick dashi

 ¼ cup thinly sliced myoga (Japanese ginger)

 ¼ cup thinly sliced green onions

 Cook the eggplant over an open flame until the skin is fully charred all around.
 You can also do this under a broiler.
 Cool briefly and peel the skin away.
 Cut the eggplant into 1 inch rounds or chunks.